 Helen leads Primary Science Quality Mark (PSQM) hubs in Yorkshire and Manchester.
 PSQM focuses on developing effective, confident science leadership for whole school impact on science teaching and learning.

 As an Associate Consultant for the Science and Engineering Education Research and Innovation Hub (SEERIH) at the University of Manchester, Helen leads primary science networks for science leaders in the Greater Manchester area covering topics such as assessment, Science Capital and Working Scientifically.
-Helen also leads a similar network for Science Across the City in Stoke and is set to take on the North Yorkshire networks very soon.
+Helen also leads a similar network for Science Across the City in Stoke.
 Through SEERIH, Helen is also involved in work to support schools in developing transition between KS2 and KS3.

 Helen manages the education programme at Howsham Mill in North Yorkshire, which offers free-of-charge educational visits to school groups and home-educated children, as well as holiday events and activities for families and youth groups.